Profile

 PROFILE

-In 2017, Valerio Simoni was awarded a five-year European Research Council Starting Grant for the project "Returning to a Better Place: The (Re)assessment of the 'Good Life' in Times of Crisis" (BETLIV).
-BETLIV focuses on how ideals of a “good life” are articulated, (re)assessed, and related to specific places and contexts as a result of experiences of crisis and migration.
-A multi-sited endeavor (Spain, Ecuador, Cuba), this research explores the imaginaries and experiences of return of Ecuadorian and Cuban migrants, and contributes to three main scholarly areas of enquiry: 1) the study of morality, ethics, and what counts as a “good life”, 2) the study of the field of economic practice, its definition, value regimes, and “crises”, and 3) the study of migratory aspirations, projects, and trajectories.
+Valerio Simoni was the Principal Investigator for the European Research Council Starting Grant project "Returning to a Better Place: The (Re)assessment of the 'Good Life' in Times of Crisis" (BETLIV) (2018-2023).
+BETLIV focused on how ideals of a “good life” are articulated, (re)assessed, and related to specific places and contexts as a result of experiences of crisis and migration.
+A multi-sited endeavor (Spain, Ecuador, Cuba), it explored the imaginaries and experiences of return of Ecuadorian and Cuban migrants, contributing to three main scholarly areas of enquiry.
+1) The study of morality, ethics, and what counts as a “good life”, 2) the study of the field of economic practice, its definition, value regimes, and “crises”, and 3) the study of migratory aspirations, projects, and trajectories.
+Building on BETLIV’s findings, Valerio Simoni current research project, “Moving Politics”, explores the nexus between mobilites and migration, digital media, and global political imaginaries and movements.

 COURSES TAUGHT